 As my kids get older I’m appreciating more and more all that the city has to offer and hope to plan many more visits to the area with our kids in the future.

-I’d love to plan a visit to Legoland Discovery Center, National Center for Civil and Human Rights, Atlanta Botanical Garden, Fernbank Museum, Piedmont Park, Atlanta History Center and all the other fun family activities Atlanta has to offer.
+I’d love to plan a visit to Legoland Discovery Center, National Center for Civil and Human Rights, Atlanta Botanical Garden, Fernbank Museum of Natural History, High Museum of Art, Piedmont Park, Atlanta History Center and all the other fun family activities Atlanta has to offer.